Occupy Sydney: Evictions and Occupy Sydney responses

-N.S.W.
-Police-initiated eviction attempts and arrests
+NSW Police-initiated eviction attempts and arrests

 On the morning of Sunday 23 October 2011, more than 100 police led by Assistant Commissioner Mark Murdoch forcibly removed about 80 protesters, with some protesters claiming that excessive force was used.
 The police and the New South Wales government defended the level of force, while Clover Moore, the Lord Mayor of Sydney, expressed concern about the violence, saying: "The city respects the right of people to protest".
 This eviction and later police action was named Operation Goulding.

 The Occupy Sydney response to this eviction was supported by Councillor Irene Doutney's motion put to the City of Sydney Council, to allocate Occupy Sydney a permanent protest space.
 The Occupy Sydney General Assembly agreed to not attempt a full re-occupation pending the 7 November 2011 Council meeting, where this motion would be heard.
 An Occupy General Assembly was called to immediately follow the Council meeting.
 During the interim, some Occupiers maintained a daily physical presence.
 Police also guarded the Occupation site 24 hours a day, seven days a week.

 Following the adverse 7 November 2011 Council decision, a small group of Occupiers autonomously re-established the Occupation amidst a heavy police presence.
 Upon news of a re-occupation occurring, resources flowed back into Occupy Sydney.
 The General Assembly later endorsed this Occupation.

 In another eviction attempt on 2 February 2012, seven people were arrested and a significant amount of property was seized.
 Despite media reports at the time that declared the end of the occupation, protesters maintained a continuous presence at the site.

 On 15 February 2012, seven Occupy activists were arrested following a protest held outside the Greek consulate in Sydney City, over austerity measures.
 Of the seven, five were released without charge and two were charged with public mischief.
 Both of these individuals later escaped conviction.